-The 7-10 matchup is always one of the toughest picks on the NCAA tournament bracket.
-Sure, a No. 10 seed beating a No. 7 seed is technically an upset.
+The 7-10 matchup is always one of the toughest picks in the men's NCAA tournament bracket.
+Sure, a No. 10 seed beating a No. 7 seed is a difference on the seed line.
 But it happens so often that it's rarely a surprise when it does.

 Here's everything you need to know about No. 10 seeds vs. No. 7 seeds in March Madness.

 History of 10 vs. 7 seeds in March Madness